KingofEUC/Horizon-Blast-Session-Monitor/README.md

-# Blast Session Performance Monitor — Free, Zero-Dependency PowerShell Tool
+# "Blast Session Performance Monitor" Free, Zero-Dependency PowerShell Tool

 **TL;DR:** A single PowerShell script that collects 18+ Horizon Blast performance metrics in real-time, stores 8 hours of history, and serves a live web dashboard — no installation, no agents, no ports opened.
 Double-click and go.